Home / LSA Students / Academics & Requirements / Majors & Minors / English Language and Literature /

-Not open to students with a major in English or Creative Writing in the Residential College, nor to those electing a minor in Writing through the Sweetland Center for Writing
+Not open to students with a concentration in English or Creative Writing in the Residential College, nor to those electing an academic minor in Writing through the Sweetland Center for Writing

-Students wishing to pursue a minor in Creative Writing must develop a specific plan for its completion in consultation with an English Department undergraduate department advisor.
+Students wishing to pursue an academic minor in Creative Writing must develop a specific plan for its completion in consultation with an English Department undergraduate concentration advisor.

 Applications for admission into the Creative Writing Minor are due on April 1 (Fall Term) and December 1 (Winter Term).
 Please fill out the application and attach a representative sample of your writing and submit to the Undergraduate Studies Office in 3187 Angell Hall.